 Question: How much internal memory do I need?

 Answer: The beauty of streaming services is that they require very little memory space on the actual streaming box.
-Because you no longer have to download content, you can get away with a super small storage space on your device.
+You no longer have to download content, you can get away with a very small storage space on your device.
 The only exception is with your own content and applications, so if you plan to download all the apps on Earth, perhaps consider boosting your internal memory (either with a memory card or at the time of purchase).

 Question: What if I can’t get certain content to stream because it’s region-locked?